tomek-em/floorplan/README.md

 # Floorplan
 3d floorplan made with ThreeJS library.

-This repository contains two app filse and 3d floorplan model I made in Blander.
+This repository contains two application js filse.

-To use this files you need GLTFLoader.js, OrbitControl.js, three.min.js files from ThreeJS library and html index file with canvas container div.
+You need to import ThreeJS library (GLTFLoader.js, OrbitControl.js, three.min.js files), create html index file with canvas container div and 3d model saved as .glb or .gltf to use it.